sframe-wg/sframe/draft-ietf-sframe-enc.md

 range 0-7, then the value is carried in the corresponding bits of the config byte (K or C) and the corresponding flag (X or Y) is set to zero.
-Otherwise, the value MUST be encoded with the minimum number of bytes required and appended after the configuration byte, with the Key ID first and Counter second.
+Otherwise, the value MUST be encoded with the minimum number of bytes required and appended after the config byte, with the Key ID first and Counter second.
 The header field (K or C) is set to the number of bytes in the encoded value, minus one.
 The value 000 represents a length of 1, 001 a length of 2, etc.
 This allows a 3-bit length field to represent the value lengths 1-8.